atkinsroy/HPESimpliVity/README.md

 ```
 ## Update V2.1.12 new features

-* Supports the new features in HPE SimpliVity 4.0.1.
-Specifically, the ability to delete external stores and reset the credentials of external stores
-* Added the ability to display backed up file information within HPE SimpliVity backups and to perform file-level restores from the command line, using two new commands; Get-SVTfile and Restore-SVTfile respectively.
-* Added the ability to set user credentials on virtual machines for Microsoft Volume Shadow Copy Service (VSS) backups.
-This is implemented via a new command called Set-SVTvm.
-* Updated Get-SVTbackup with many more parameters, i.e. -Date, -CreateAfter, -CreateBefore, -ExpiresAfter, -ExpiresBefore, -ClusterName, -BackupState and -BackupType.
-Improved the ability to specify multiple parameters to refine which backups are queried.
-* Updated the -All parameter for the Get-SVTbackup command to return all backup records.
-This bypasses the previous restriction of the -Limit parameter being set to 3000 and is achieved by making multiple calls to the API with an offset.
-This command can take a long time to finish; specifying additional parameters to restrict the output is recommended.
-* Updated Remove-SVTbackup to remove multiple backups using a single task.
-This is much more efficient even if you have a small number of backups to remove.

 Refer to the release notes ![here](/RELEASENOTES.md) for more details.

 The module contains 59 exported cmdlets, divided into the following feature categories: